robertpeteuil/terraform-installer/README.md

 ---

 The **terraform-install** script automates the process of downloading and installing Terraform.
-This provides an ideal method for installation on new hosts, installing updates and even downgrading if necessary.
-This script detects or determines the OS and CPU-Architecture.
+It provides an ideal method for installing on new hosts, installing updates and downgrading if necessary.
+This script detects the latest version, OS and CPU-Architecture and can installation to multiple locations.
+Optional parameters allow installing a specific version and installing to /usr/local/bin without prompting.

 Options:

-- install specific version: `-i VERSION`
+- `-i VERSION`:  Install specific version
-- automatically `sudo` install to /usr/local/bin: `-a`
+- `-a`:          Automatically use `sudo` to install to /usr/local/bin
-  - prevents user prompt asking for install destination
-  - user will still need to enter sudo password unless NOPASSWD is enabled
+  - allows for unattended installation via scripts or CD tools
-  - set as default behavior by uncommenting line 12 (`sudoInstall=true`)
+  - can be set as default behavior by uncommenting line 12 (`sudoInstall=true`)
+  - sudo password may be required unless NOPASSWD is enabled
+- `-h`:          help
+- `-v`:          display version

 ### Installation with this Installer